 In these times, the puppy playpen was a godsend.
 This was, by far, the most important tool we used in keeping our new puppy safe and under control.

 We chose a playpen with removable sections.
-As a very small puppy he stayed in a small square.
-As he got bigger we added more sections so he had more room.
-When he got bigger still we used one section of the playpen as a barrier at my office door so he couldn’t leave the room.
+As a very small puppy, he stayed in a small square.
+As he got bigger I added more sections so he had more room.
+When he got even bigger I used one section of the playpen as a barrier at my office door so he couldn’t leave the room.

 Likewise, get him used to someone touching his feet so nail clipping is easier and safer.
 You may wish to have the vet do this when he’s little.

-Shampoo and baths are important, no more than twice a month unless he gets into something terrible.
+Shampoo and baths are important.
 Get a shampoo formulated specifically for dogs, as people shampoo is too harsh.
 However, some owners do use baby shampoo on their puppies.

-It’s a good idea for puppy to have a doggie bed or blankets that are specifically “his”.
-We put his blankets in his crate, in his playpen and on the floor where he liked to play.
+It’s a good idea for a puppy to have a doggie bed or blankets that are specifically “his”.
+We put his blankets in his crate, in his playpen, and on the floor where he liked to play.
 This gave him a sense of security when he was around these objects.